VKWHM/dotfiles/README.md

 3. Follow on-screen prompts to customize settings as needed.

-4. Download and install your favorite [Nerd Font]: https://www.nerdfonts.com/
+4. Download and install your favorite [Nerd Font](https://www.nerdfonts.com/)

 ## Requirements